W-OVERFLOW/.github/SECURITY.md

 Instead, you should contact Wyvest#0001 or any of the developers via our discord server (in a support ticket or DM)

 We will deal with the vulnerability privately and submit a patch as soon as possible.

+You can also submit your vulnerability report to [huntr.dev](https://huntr.dev/bounties/disclose) and see if you can get a bounty reward.